aardappel/lobster/docs/source/implementation.md

-You'll need to become somewhat familiar with the Lobster internals to write these functions succesfully, in particular with the `Value` type (see `vmbase.h`), which is a union of all possible lobster types.
+You'll need to become somewhat familiar with the Lobster internals to write these functions succesfully, in particular with the `Value` type (see `vmdata.h`), which is a union of all possible lobster types.
 If you specify specific types (such as `I` for `int`, `F` for `float`, `S` for `string`, `V` for `vector` etc (more details in `natreg.h`), then the `Value` will already have been typechecked and